-My baby has his own crib, and sometimes he gets cranky and wants attention.
-I wondered if I can climb into the crib with him until he sleeps to make him feel better, but the crib doesn’t look like it can hold.
+My baby has his crib, and sometimes he gets cranky and wants attention.
+I wondered if I could climb into the crib with him until he sleeps to make him feel better, but the crib doesn’t look like it can hold.
 This got me looking around for answers.

 So how much weight can a crib hold?
-A crib generally holds between 35 pounds (16 kilos) to 50 pounds (22.6 kilos).
+A crib generally holds between 35 pounds (16 KGs) to 50 pounds (22.6 KGs).
 They hold the same weight after being converted to a toddler bed or daybed unless you buy add-ons to convert it into a full bed.
-Most cribs state the maximum weight it can hold, and it will not accommodate an adult’s weight.
+Most cribs state the maximum weight they can hold, not accommodating an adult’s weight.

 I never got into his crib after knowing the weight limit, but I’ve learned that there are certain things you can do to lie down beside him until he falls asleep.